FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: FinToolBench

 FinToolBench is an execution-grounded benchmark designed to evaluate financial tool use under real execution.
 Its design emphasizes two principles.
 First, every run produces an auditable tool trace.
 Second, evaluation separates capability (\textit{i.e.}, invocation and execution success) from compliance (\textit{i.e.}, call-level timeliness, intent, and domain alignment).
 The benchmark measures an agent's ability to select tools from a large heterogeneous library, instantiate valid arguments, handle execution failures, and produce answers whose tool use respects finance-specific constraints.

 In contrast to prior tool-use benchmarks that focus primarily on API calling accuracy, FinToolBench evaluates both capability and compliance directly from executable tool traces.
 Figure~\ref{fig:data_pipeline} summarizes the construction pipeline.
-Concretely, we follow the staged process in Figure~\ref{fig:data_pipeline} to produce both a validated tool inventory and a tool-required question set.
-The pipeline has eight stages.
-Stages 1--4 cover Raw Data \& Tool Sources, Tool Curation \& Executability Filtering, Tool Normalization \& Manifest Construction, and LLM-based Finance Attribute Annotation.
-Stages 5--8 cover Question Source \& Question Selection, Tool-Question Alignment \& Verification, Human-in-the-Loop Stage Verification, and Final Dataset Output.
-The design for evaluation follows lines of work that stress end-to-end tool selection, argument construction, and trace-based diagnosis under real execution.
+We first build a validated tool inventory from free-tier sources, normalize heterogeneous interfaces into a unified manifest, and annotate finance attributes for each tool.
+We then construct a tool-required question set, align questions with candidate tools through retrieval and verification, and apply human-in-the-loop quality checks before release.
+This design follows lines of work that stress end-to-end tool selection, argument construction, and trace-based diagnosis under real execution.